The knee joint is a type of joint. The knee is an ideal lever and hinge mechanism. Changes in the knee joint

 It is the largest sesamoid bone in the human body.

-The patella is located in the tendons of the quadriceps muscle.
-It can be felt without any problems.
-The kneecap can easily slide to the sides and move up or down.
-The upper part (base of the patella) of the calyx is rounded.
-The lower part (the top of the patella) has an elongated shape.
+The kneecap is located in the tendons of the quadriceps muscle.
+It can be felt without problems.
+The kneecap can easily shift to the side and move up or down.
+The upper part (the base of the patella) of the cup has a rounded shape.
+The lower part (apex of the patella) has an elongated shape.

-Almost the entire surface of the calyx is slightly rough.
-Behind, the patella is divided into two asymmetrical parts: (medial and lateral).
+Almost the entire surface of the cup is slightly rough.
+Behind the patella is divided into two asymmetrical parts: (medial and lateral).
 The main function of the cup is protective, it protects the joint from injury.

-The structure of the knee also includes menisci - a kind of layers (cartilaginous pads), with the help of which the stability of the joint is increased.
-In other words, they are knee shock absorbers.
-They are located between the tibia and femur.
-When a person moves, the menisci of the knee joint change shape (contract).
+The structure of the knee also includes menisci - a kind of layer (cartilaginous pads), with the help of which the stability of the joint increases.
+In other words, these are knee shock absorbers.
+They are located between the tibia and the femur.
+When a person moves, the menisci of the knee joint change shape (compress).

 • Lateral (sometimes called external).
-He is very mobile, while being injured less often of the second type;
+It is very mobile, while being injured less often than the second type;

 • Medial (internal).
 The meniscus is inactive, associated with the collateral (internal) lateral ligament of the knee joint.
-This structure often causes joint and collateral joints.
+This structure often causes a joint and collateral joint.

-The system includes a knee joint capsule.
-This is a kind of fibrous sheath with which the bones are in contact with each other.
+The system includes the capsule of the knee joint.
+This is a kind of fibrous case, with the help of which the bones are in contact with each other.
 The shape of this capsule can be compared to an elongated cylinder, the back wall of which is concave inward.

-The knee capsule is a kind of case
+The capsule of the knee joint is a kind of case

-The joint capsule is attached to the tibia and to the femur.
+The articular capsule is attached to the tibia and to the femur.

-The inside of the capsule is called the synovium.
+The inner side of the capsule is called the synovium.

 The structure of the knee joint is very well thought out by nature.
-It contains synovial fluid (lubricant for cartilage), which makes sliding painless.
+It contains synovial fluid (a lubricant for cartilage) that makes sliding painless.

-It also nourishes the cartilage with beneficial substances that slow down their wear.
+It also nourishes the cartilage with useful substances that slow down their wear.

-From the upper and lower bones, protrusions are formed, which are called the condyle of the knee joint (inner and outer).
+From the upper and lower bones, protrusions are formed, which are called the condyle of the knee joint (internal and external).
 Their scientific name is lateral (external) and medial (internal) condyle.

-The surface of the tibia and femur, the patella (patella), which are in contact with each other, are covered with smooth cartilage.
+The surface of the tibia and femur, the patella (patella), which are in contact with each other, is covered with smooth cartilage.
 This makes sliding easy.

 Knee bags